 Do the math, taking into consideration all costs.
 Also factor in your outstanding loans and loss of potential income from not being able to take up a full-time job while doing your MBA.
 How will enrolling in an MBA program impact you now and in the long-term?

 Will an MBA degree boost your income substantially?

 This ties in with the previous question.
-If an MBA degree will boost your income substantially, it may be worth the short-term sacrifice.
+If the degree will boost your income substantially, it may be worth the short-term sacrifice.
 On the other hand, if earning an MBA is not going to do much for you in terms of career progression or higher earning potential, it may not be worth it.

 Is the payoff worth it for you?

 This is a super-important question to ask yourself.
-Earning an MBA takes hard work.
+Earning one takes hard work.
 Meanwhile, you will have to give up your free time, family time and vacation time to earn an MBA.
 Added to that, you will probably have to take on even more debt.
 Are the potential rewards worth the sacrifice?
 Only you can answer that crucial question.